INDIA: Improvisations - Ravi Shankar

 In the 1950s, whilst Afro-Cuban jazz and Brazilian jazz (bossa nova) was finding its feet and was increasing in popularity, the notion of successfully fusing jazz music with melodies that are distinctive to other cultures anywhere outside of the Latin America was somewhat preposterous.
 Yet, just a few years later, Sitar virtuoso Ravi Shankar was somewhat of a revolutionary, in that he successfully managed to combine jazz music with more traditional Indian melodies in an album that was arguably no more than just an experiment.
 Shankar’s 1962 album Improvisations proved that there was definite overlap to be found between the stylings of free jazz and Hindustani classical music despite that the scales, melodies and harmonies follow a completely different structure.

 The first half of Shankar’s album is immensely successful at blending the two styles.
-This is most apparent in my favourite song on the album, Fire Night, in which American saxophonist and flautist Bud Shank, who is perhaps best known for his flute solo on the song California Dreamin by The Mamas & The Papas recorded three years later, masterfully plays the flute which combines perfectly with the accompanying sound of the beating of the tabla.
+This is most apparent in my favourite song on the album, Fire Night, in which American saxophonist and flautist Bud Shank - who is perhaps best known for his flute solo on a song recorded three years later, California Dreamin by The Mamas & The Papas - masterfully plays the flute which combines perfectly with the accompanying sound of the beating of the tabla.
 The chaos of free jazz, popularised by the likes of John Coltrane, can be heard in Karnataki which very clearly lacks a traditional beginning, middle and end; instead demonstrating the individual musical prowess of those playing the track.
 The way in which the ensemble of Los Angeles-based jazz musicians complimented the Indian musicians who played the tamboura, tabla and sitar paints quite a picture for its listener.
 Shankar’s album allows me to imagine a collective epiphanic moment that might have happened when this group realised that they were sharing almost a telepathy between them, in which they were synchronising the sounds that tell the story of two vastly different cultures.